Džiugas Slavinskas

-Džiugas Slavinskas (born 11 November 1998) is a Lithuanian professional basketball player for Jonava Hipocredit of the Lithuanian Basketball League (LKL).
+Džiugas Slavinskas (born 11 November 1998) is a Lithuanian professional basketball player who last played for Jonava Hipocredit of the Lithuanian Basketball League (LKL).
 He can play both small forward and power forward positions.

 Professional career

 Slavinskas started his professional career when he signed with Neptūnas-Akvaservis in summer 2014.

 For the 2022–23 season, Slavinskas signed with Geosan Kolín of the Czech National Basketball League (NBL) on 10 August 2022.

 On 21 July 2023, Slavinskas signed a one-year deal with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.

 On 9 September 2025, Slavinskas signed with BC Gargždai of the Lithuanian Basketball League (LKL).
 However, on 9 October 2025, Slavinskas left BC Gargždai club and signed a new contract until the end of the 2025–26 season with Jonava Hipocredit of the Lithuanian Basketball League (LKL).